BeTomorrow/micro-observables/README.md

 assert.equal(author.get(), "Shakespeare");
 ```

 **Note:** The `transform` function can return another observable.
-In this case, the transformed observable will be take the value of the returned automatically updated when `newValue` changes.
+In this case, the transformed observable will get its value from the returned observable and will be automatically updated when the value from the returned observable changes.

 #### Observable.onlyIf(predicate: (value) => boolean)